 As with any surgery, there are risks associated with breast augmentation.
 At our facility every possible precaution is taken to ensure patient safety and reduce the chances of complications occurring.
 Risks include bleeding, infection, and an adverse reaction to the anesthesia.
 Sensitivity of the breast or nipple may occur but usually returns to pre-surgical levels in a short time.

-Once healing has occurred, breasts will be fuller and shapelier.
+Once healing has occurred, breasts should appear fuller and more shapely.
 Breast implant quality and durability has dramatically improved in recent years.
 Our plastic surgeons find that most breast implants now last 20 or more years before replacement is needed due to leakage or rupture.

 Most women are very happy with the results of their breast augmentation.
-We encourage you to view our gallery of breast augmentation before and after photos to view the type of results our surgeons can achieve.
+We encourage you to view our breast augmentation gallery to view the type of results our surgeons can achieve.

 The overall cost of breast augmentation will vary depending on the needs of each patient.
 Our team has to consider a variety of factors when tallying the final price, including the extent of a patient’s concerns, the work necessary to meet their needs, the surgical techniques used, and the type of breast implants.
 Our team will be able to provide a better estimate of the total cost of your procedure at your initial consultation when a comprehensive plan can be developed.
 Our practice offers financing options for patients to pay for their procedure as well, including CareCredit® and United Medical Credit.